radio4000/supabase/README.md

-# The **Supabase** configuration for Radio4000
+# supabase configuration for Radio4000 deployment

-This repository will help you set up a working backend for Radio4000.
+This repository helps setup and maintain a Radio4000 project.
 The database can either run on the hosted Supabase platform, or you can use your own server.

-Later we'd like to help with

-- putting a new version to production
-- maybe future supabase functions/workers
+## Usage
+1. create a new supabase instance (locally, on premise or on supabase)
+2. for this repository
+3. connect the supabase instance to this repository's `prod` branch, for the latest latest version, ready for "prodution"
+4. pull changes from this project upstream fork to get changes
+5. all new commits are deployed as database migrations by supabase

+## How it works
+The `supabase/` folder contains an initial project created with `npx supabase bootsrap`.

+Insite it, the `migrations/` folder contains the sql configuration for the database, that are automatically run by supabase/github connection on push.

 ## With Supabase platform (sass, free, pay-as-you-go)